Gastric Sleeve / Sleeve Gastrectomy

 The video below is an animated illustration of the gastric sleeve procedure:

-As with all of the procedures we perform at Memorial Advanced Surgery, the sleeve gastrectomy is almost always performed in a minimally invasive manner.
+As with all of the procedures we perform at MASJax, the sleeve gastrectomy is almost always performed in a minimally invasive or robotic manner.
 Minimally invasive surgery requires only 5 small incisions in the abdomen versus the single large incision necessary for traditional open surgery.
 The result is a shorter recovery with fewer complications including less pain and blood loss, a shorter hospital stay, a lower risk of incisional hernias and reduced risk of infection.
 Robotically assisted surgery is also an excellent option for patients that qualify.

 During the sleeve surgery, the bariatric surgeon creates a small, sleeve-shaped, vertically oriented stomach that is only 20% of the size of the original stomach.
 This is achieved by cutting along the greater curvature (outer portion) of the stomach.
 The portion of stomach that is cut away is then removed from the abdomen entirely.
 The remaining pouch is larger than that created during gastric bypass: about the size and shape of a banana or sleeve – hence the name.